kaycebasques/kayce.basqu.es/src/sabbatical/prologue.md

   is also an accurate description of what I'm doing.
 </aside>

+I'm struggling to publish this post because there's a high risk I come off as a privileged asshole (here I am voluntarily leaving a cushy job when there are so many people who can't find any work that treats them with basic respect or covers their cost of living).
-I'm writing this post because quite a few people have told me that they are considering doing something similar so I figured I should share my situation, thoughts, and experiences to help others decide by way of comparison whether or not a sabbatical is right for them.
+I'm ultimately going through with it because quite a few people have told me that they are considering doing something similar.
+I figure it will be helpful to share my situation, thoughts, and experiences to help others decide by way of comparison whether or not a sabbatical is right for them.
 I will also post annual follow-up posts (June 2022, June 2023, etc.) to reflect on the long-term effects of the experience.
 You